 It is an audio-only meditation tool that uses bilateral auditory stimulation to help people find release from overwhelming stressors.

 5. EMDR 101

-EMDR 101 is available on the Apple Store.
+EMDR 101 is available in the Apple App Store.

 It provides guided EMDR sessions in combination with bilateral visual stimulation to help people work through difficult issues.
 It can be used by a client alone or a client and clinician together.

-Remotemdr.com is the leading EMDR telehealth site that allows a clinician to control and administer EMDR remotely when working with clients off-site.
+RemotEMDR.com is a leading EMDR telehealth site that allows a clinician to control and administer EMDR remotely when working with clients off-site.

 A Note on Self-Administered EMDR

 Any type of bilateral stimulation can be helpful in the processing of traumatic or stressful memories.
 Self-administered EMDR can include walking, jogging, drum circles, tapping (bilaterally), and even horseback riding.